Legal and Regulatory Intervention

 Students completing this concentration have employment opportunities with local, state, federal, and international organizations and regulatory agencies and with the firms dealing with such agencies, including consultancies.

-The list of graduate level gateway and elective concentration courses may also be found in the Stanford Bulletin.
-Note that this is not an exhaustive list; students may select other courses for their concentration with the approval of their faculty advisor.
+Note that the courses below are not an exhaustive list; students may select other courses for their concentration with the approval of their faculty advisor.

 Hurlbut, W. (PI)